SCIFIHISTORY.NET

 "Marine biologist Jack Ellway and his son Brandon are drawn to the Polynesian island of Malau to study the effects of recent seismic activity on the area's marine life.
 Along with the local doctor Alyson Hart, they soon become caught up in the investigation of a series of recent drownings with unexpected results.
 As Jack explores the surrounding ocean for a mysterious marine creature, Brandon discovers and befriends a three-foot-long baby creature that is able to leave the ocean and walk on land.
 As more dangerous and giant creatures come onto the island, and the military begins to take offensive action, Jack must risk everything to save the creatures, the island and his son."

-A star is born!
-On this day in 2003, the SciFi/Telefilm Bugs gave the lovely Angie Everhart and Antonio Sabato Jr. something a bit different to investigate.
+On this day in 2003 (in the U.S.), the SciFi/Telefilm Bugs gave TV audiences the heebiejeebies about the creepy crawlies.
+Written (in part) and directed by Joseph Conti, the film starred Antonio Sabato Jr., Angie Everhart, R.H.
+Thomson, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "An entomologist accompanies a team of commandos to prevent prehistoric insects from escaping from a subway system."

-A star is born!
 On this day in 2005 (in the U.S.), home audiences were treated to the video release of Hellraiser: Hellbound.
-Directed by Rick Bota, the Horror/Fantasy starred Stelian Urian, Katheryn Winnick, and Anna Tolputt.
+Directed by Rick Bota with a story by Clive Barker, Joel Soisson, and Carl V. Dupre, the Horror/Fantasy starred Stelian Urian, Katheryn Winnick, Anna Tolputt, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Gamers playing a MMORPG based on the "Hellraiser" films find their lives endangered after being invited to a rave, the host of which intends to show them the truth behind the Cenobite mythos."

-A star is born!
 On this day in 2008 (in Canada), Pontypool enjoyed its first screening of record when it was screened for audiences in attendance of the Toronto International Film Festival.
-Directed by Bruce McDonald from a story by Tony Burgess, the SciFi/Horror starred Stephen McHattie, Lisa Houle, and Georgina Reilly.
+Directed by Bruce McDonald from a story by Tony Burgess, the SciFi/Horror starred Stephen McHattie, Lisa Houle, Georgina Reilly, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "A radio host interprets the possible outbreak of a deadly virus which infects the small Ontario town he is stationed in."

-A star is born!
-On this day in 2011 (in France), Real Steel enjoyed its first theatrical engagement ever.
-Directed by Shawn Levy, the SciFi feature starred Hugh Jackman, Evangeline Lilly, and Dakota Goyo; and here's the plot summary as provided by IMDB.com:
+On this day in 2011 (in France), Real Steel enjoyed its first theatrical engagement ever when it was hosted by the big city of Paris, France.
+Directed by Shawn Levy from a story by Richard Matheson, Dan Gilroy, Jeremy Leven, and John Gatins, the SciFi feature starred Hugh Jackman, Evangeline Lilly, Dakota Goyo, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "In the near future, robots have taken over for humans in the boxing ring.
 A former boxer and small-time promoter struggles to make a living with patched-up robots in shady venues.
 When he discovers he has an 11-year-old son who believes that a robot found in the junk heap has what it takes to win, he finds himself with a shot at the big time."

-A star is born!
 On this day in 2012 (in Canada), audiences in attendance of the Toronto International Film Festival were given a trip through time with the theatrical premiere of Looper.
-Written and directed by Rian Johnson, the SciFi/Thriller starred Bruce Willis, Joseph Gordon-Levitt, and Emily Blunt.
+Written and directed by Rian Johnson, the SciFi/Thriller starred Bruce Willis, Joseph Gordon-Levitt, Emily Blunt, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "In 2074, when the mob wants to get rid of someone, the target is sent into the past, where a hired gun awaits - someone like Joe - who one day learns the mob wants to 'close the loop' by sending back Joe's future self for assassination."

-A star is born!
 On this day in 2013 (in the Canada), Blood Glacier enjoyed its big screen premiere for audiences in attendance of the Toronto International Film Festival.
-Written (in part) and directed by Marvin Kren, the SciFi/Horror starred Gerhard Liebmann, Edita Malovcic, and Hille Beseler.
+Written (in part) and directed by Marvin Kren, the SciFi/Horror starred Gerhard Liebmann, Edita Malovcic, Hille Beseler, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Scientists working in the Austrian Alps discover that a glacier is leaking a liquid that appears to be affecting local wildlife."